github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 ## Deleting keys when revoking a token

-In addition, starting today, any keys created via an OAuth token will be deleted when that token is revoked.
+Also any keys created via an OAuth token from this point forward will be deleted when that token is revoked.

 As always, if you have any questions or feedback, [please get in touch][contact].